Snowflake-Labs/terraform-provider-snowflake/pkg/sdk/poc/README.md

   - example implementation - StringTyper implements Typer and all the KindOf... functions use StringTyper to return Typer easily - https://go.dev/play/p/TZZgSkkHw_M

 ##### Known issues
+- generating two converts when Show and Desc use the same data structure
 - wrong generated validations for validIdentifierIfSet for cases like
 ```go
 A := QueryStruct("A").